 The Brother HL-L2460DW is a print-only monochrome laser printer.
-It uses a single toner cartridge and is compatible with Brother TN830 models; there are also a number of high-yield options available, including Brother TN830XL cartridges or the super high-yield Brother TN830V.
+It uses a single toner cartridge and is compatible with Brother TN830 models.
+There are also several high-yield options available, including the Brother TN830XL cartridges or the super high-yield Brother TN830V.
 It is capable of automatic duplex printing.
 Connectivity options include Ethernet, Wi-Fi, Wi-Fi Direct, and USB connectivity, as well as support for Apple AirPrint and Mopria Print Service.
 It's also compatible with the Brother Mobile Connect app, which lets you perform various tasks, monitor ink levels, and manage your ink subscription.

 There are many variants of this printer that feature different functionality and performance, as well as regional-specific models.
 See the Differences Between Variants section for more information.

-The Brother HL-L2460DW is a bad choice for family use.
+The Brother HL-L2460DW is a poor choice for a home printer mainly because it lacks versatility.
 It's a monochrome laser printer, making it unsuited for photo printing, and as a print-only model, there's no scanner for digitizing family photos.
-Out-of-the-box document print quality is mediocre; however, you can drastically improve it by changing a few settings.
 On the upside, it uses inexpensive cartridges with a high page yield, and it offers a wide array of connectivity features, so it's easy to access.

 High page yield results in low cost-per-print.